How To Sound Less Like a Tourist in Portuguese Restaurants

 I would like the steak, please.Queria o bitoque, se faz favor.

-I wanted a glass of wine.Queria um copo de vinho.
+I would like a glass of white wine.Queria um copo de vinho branco.

-[!warning] Get Ready for This Joke Because queria is technically the past tense, you will absolutely run into a waiter with a sense of humor who replies: “Queria?
+[!warning] Get Ready for This Joke Because queria is technically the past tense, you will absolutely run into a server with a sense of humor who replies: “Queria?
 Já não quer?”
 (You wanted it?
 You don’t want it anymore?).
-It’s a classic dad joke.
-Don’t panic!
-The perfect, confident response is to smile and say, “Ainda quero, sim!”
-(I still want it, yes!).
-You’ll probably get a laugh and some serious respect for knowing the comeback.
+It’s a classic Portuguese dad joke.

 Requesting Modifications

 Now for a tip that took me ages to learn.
-It’s one of those subtle things that separates learners from people who sound natural.
+This is neither good nor bad, just one of those things that makes it obvious you’re still learning.

 So, what’s the secret?
 Use “Pode ser…?” (“Can it be…?”) instead.
 It’s softer, more natural, and will instantly make you sound more fluent.